ignat-ignatov/ignats-web-dev-experiments-sandbox-and-learning-area/readme.md

 Think of this as my study notebook for web development.
 Here, I:
 - **Experiment with code**: I write small JavaScript and CSS projects to play around with concepts and get comfortable with coding.
 - **Systematize knowledge**: I love organizing what I learn, so you'll find notes, explanations, and even some ponderings that help me wrap my head around tricky topics.
-- **Focus on fundamentals**: This is mostly about vanilla web technologies—no frameworks (for now).
+- **Focus on fundamentals**: This is mostly about vanilla web technologies - no frameworks (for now).
 I want to build a solid foundation before diving into the fancy stuff.
 - **Learn Git and GitHub**: This repo is also my playground for understanding version control, testing deployments, and figuring out how GitHub works.

 ### Why is it public?